Links 386 Pro: Courses

 Links 386 Pro had one included course, Harbour Town, and additional courses could be purchased separately under the "Links Championship Courses" branding.
 Microsoft Golf 2.0 instead included Torrey Pines and Firestone.
-Links 386 CD and Microsoft Golf 3.0 also featured Harbour Town but added a second course that varied regionally, with North American copies including Banff Springs while Europe received The Belfry.
+Links 386 CD and Microsoft Golf 3.0 also featured Harbour Town, but added a second course that varied regionally, with North American and Australian copies including Banff Springs, while Europe received The Belfry.

 Additional courses could be purchased individually on floppy disc or CD, with some releases including a flyby video for use only with Links 386 CD, Microsoft Golf 2.0, and Microsoft Golf 3.0.
 Most of the add-on courses would later be offered in four 5-course bundles that were also compatible with later releases in the series.